-Thirteen nuclides were evaluated during this reporting period.
+Twelve nuclides were evaluated during this reporting period.
 Iron-55 in water was added to the Analytics program and removed from the DOE MAPEP program in 2010 due to the low level of Fe-55 activity in the MAPEP samples.
-All environmental analyses performed were within the acceptable criteria with the exception of the second quarter milk Sr-89 and Sr-90 failures due to analyst error, which was an anomaly specific to the Analytics sample.
-No Vermont Yankee samples were affected by these failures.
+All environmental analyses performed were within the acceptable criteria.